rdwyse/TechCT/README.md

 ## Overview

 This repository is part of my dissertation project at Central Michigan University, focusing on a technology-assisted caregiver training program.
-The program is designed to support caregivers of children with behavioral challenges through video modeling and self-monitoring delivered via mobile devices.
+The program is designed to support caregivers of children through video modeling and self-monitoring delivered via mobile devices.
 The goal is to enhance caregivers' ability to provide effective guidance to children in everyday settings.

 ## Contents